41st Infantry Division (United States): Palawan

-The 186th Regimental Combat Team stormed ashore on Palawan on 28 February 1945 in the first action in the Philippine Islands.
+The 186th Regimental Combat Team landed on Palawan on 28 February 1945 in their first action in the Philippine Islands.
 The local airfields were found to be unserviceable due to the pre-landing bombardments, and the town of Puerto Princesa was mostly destroyed.
 However, in three years of campaigning, this was the first semblance of civilization.
 American casualties were 12 killed and 56 wounded.
 Filipino casualties were 55 killed and 120 wounded.
 Japanese losses were 890 dead and 20 POWs.
 The operation terminated on 20 June 1945.